Revisit of the electromagnetic correction to $\tau\to\pi\pi\nu_\tau$ and its implication for muon $g-2$ based on $\tau$ data: Amplitude of the process

 By imposing the QCD short-distance constraints to the form factors and Green functions, one can effectively set relations to resonance coupling constants~\cite{Chen:2012vw,Chen:2014yta,Ruiz-Femenia:2003jdx,Guo:2010dv,Ecker:1989yg,Cirigliano:2006hb,Roig:2013baa}, which also guarantees that the theory will not produce behaviors contradicting QCD in the high energy limit.
 The pertinent short-distance relations of the resonance coupling constants in our study read

-After taking the above constraints and the on-shell approximation for the $VJP$ vertices, only the parameter $d_{4}$ in Eq.~\eqref{eq.VVP} remains unknown.
+which is valid in the leading $1/N_C$ expansion.
+While, in practice parts of the subleading $1/N_C$ effects are also required to be considered, such as the finite decay widths $\Gamma_R$ in the resonance propagators, as done in many phenomenological studies based on $\rxt$~\cite{ Cirigliano:2002pv,Miranda:2020wdg,Chen:2022nxm,Chen:2013nna,Chen:2014yta,Yan:2023nqz,Guo:2008sh,Guo:2010dv}.
+Though the finite widths of resonances belong to the subleading $1/N_C$ terms, the proper inclusion of the finite-width effects can be crucial, since they will greatly affect the invariant-mass distributions.
+In this work we follow Ref.~\cite{Chen:2022nxm} to also incorporate the finite widths for the pertinent resonances in the $\tauppg$ amplitudes.
+After taking the above constraints of Eq.~\eqref{eq.helecs1} and the on-shell approximation for the $VJP$ vertices, only the parameter $d_{4}$ in Eq.~\eqref{eq.VVP} remains unknown.
 In Ref.~\cite{Chen:2022nxm} the value of $d_{4}$ was determined from the $\omega \to \pi^0 \pi^0 \gamma$ decay by only including the contribution from the vector resonances.
 The various observables in $\tauppg$ are found to be sensitive to $d_4$.
 As an improvement, we further include the contributions from scalar resonances to the $\omega\to\pi^0\pi^0\gamma$ decay, in addition to the vector-meson resonance exchanges considered in Ref.~\cite{Chen:2022nxm}, in order to give a more realistic determination of $d_4$.

 For the $\omega(q) \to \pi^0(p_1) \pi^0(p_2) \gamma(k)$ process, the contribution from the vector resonance exchange to its amplitude has been computed in Ref.~\cite{Chen:2022nxm}, and the explicit expression is